Neural Minimum Weight Perfect Matching for Quantum Error Codes: Experiments and Results

+We evaluate the performance of the proposed decoder on the Toric code for $L_{code} \in \{6, 8, 10, 12\}$ and on the Rotated Surface Code for $L_{code} \in \{5, 7, 9\}$.
+QECCT evaluations for $L_{code}=12$ are omitted due to GPU memory constraints imposed by the quadratic growth of its attention matrix.
 First, we analyze the Toric code under the depolarizing noise model.
-As illustrated in Figure \ref{fig:toric_depol}, our NMWPM decoder demonstrates a substantial reduction in LER compared against both the standard MWPM baseline and BPOSD-2.
+As illustrated in Figure \ref{fig:combined_results}a-d, our NMWPM decoder demonstrates a substantial reduction in LER compared against both the standard MWPM baseline and BPOSD-2.
 This advantage is particularly pronounced at $L_{code}=10$, where we achieve a $17-50\%$ reduction in LER for physical error rates $p > 0.12$.
-When compared to the state-of-the-art QECCT baseline, our model exhibits superior scaling characteristics: while we observe modest improvements at smaller lattice sizes ($L=6, 8$), the performance gap widens significantly at $L_{code}=10$ in favor of our hybrid approach.
+When compared to the state-of-the-art QECCT baseline, our model exhibits superior scaling characteristics: while we observe modest improvements at smaller lattice sizes ($L_{code}=6, 8$), the performance gap widens significantly at $L_{code}=10$ in favor of our hybrid approach.
 This improvement is driven by the model’s dual-stage processing: the GNN layers effectively extract local topological features from the syndrome graph, while the Transformer block resolves the global correlations that emerge in larger lattices.
 This combination allows the decoder to maintain high precision even as the complexity of the error chains increases.
-Regarding threshold characteristics for this model, as shown in figure \ref{fig:thresh_depol} we identify a threshold of $17.9\%$ while the maximum likelihood bound is $18.9\%$ \cite{bombin2012strong}, outperforming MWPM and BPOSD-2 ($16.0\%$) and QECCT ($17.8\%$).
+Regarding threshold, as shown in Figure \ref{fig:combined_results}i we identify a threshold of $17.9\%$ while the maximum likelihood bound is $18.9\%$ \cite{bombin2012strong}, outperforming MWPM and BPOSD-2 ($16.0\%$) and QECCT ($17.8\%$).
+Under the independent noise model for the Toric code, our method maintains a consistent, yet smaller, advantage over the baselines.
+In terms of threshold characteristics, as illustrated in Figure \ref{fig:combined_results}h we recover a value of $10.95\%$ for independent noise, aligning closely with the theoretical maximum likelihood bound of $11.0\%$, outperforming MWPM ($10.3\%$) \cite{wang2003confinement, higgott2022pymatching}, BPOSD-2 ($10.8\%$) and QECCT ($10.7\%$) with our implementation.
+Following the Toric code analysis, we evaluate the rotated surface code under depolarizing noise (Figure \ref{fig:combined_results}e-g).
+NMWPM consistently outperforms classical baselines and yields marginal gains over QECCT, confirming that our hybrid architecture generalizes to rotated geometries.
+In terms of threshold performance, NMWPM maintains its robust capabilities on the rotated lattice, reaching a threshold of 17.7\%.
+Surpassing QECCT (17.2\%) and classical baselines, BPOSD-2 (14.1\% based on our experiments) and MWPM (14.0\%) \cite{demarti2024decoding}.
+Finally, to validate our approach under more realistic conditions, we evaluated the framework on the repetition code under circuit-level noise using Stim \cite{gidney2021stim}, where the number of measurement rounds equals the code distance ($L_{code} = \text{rounds}$).
+As shown in Figure \ref{fig:repetition_circuit}, NMWPM consistently outperforms the standard MWPM.
+The reduction in LER becomes increasingly prominent at higher error rates.
+Appendix \ref{appendix:threshold} provides a detailed comparison of our depolarizing noise threshold against both neural and classical baselines.